rishucoding/notes/NoC/flow_ctrl_RuArch.md

 2. packets are buffered in the router till it gets a productive output port!
 > 2 cases to buffer:
->>1. not getting the productive port due to conflict with other packets.
+>>1. not getting the productive port due to conflict with other packets in the same router.
 >>2.  due to lack of buffer availability at the next router.

 3. upstream router: router from which packet originates.